 While the equity-weighted position likely will track the direction of the equity market, the portfolio is structured to be less volatile than the overall equity market due to the portfolio's broad diversification.

-The portfolio decreased 0.6% for the quarter ended November 30, 2016 and increased 7.4% for fiscal year ended August 31, 2016.
-Gains in the November quarter by energy/commodities, absolute return, and domestic equity funds were offset by declines in real estate, international equity, and fixed income funds.
-The surprise victor by President-elect Trump caught many pundits by surprise.
-U.S. equity and energy markets responded favorably to the news, while international markets corrected.
-Interest rates rose on the expectation of fiscal stimulus and potentially rising inflation, thereby driving down bond prices.
-While the recent fiscal year’s results have improved on an absolute and relative basis, the UNT Foundation's portfolio has lagged its strategic benchmark over the past five years as international stocks and energy-related investments have struggled in an environment of declining commodity prices and a strong U.S. dollar relative to other global currencies.
 After consideration of investment management fees, the portfolio has performed in line with its strategic benchmark over the past ten years.
 Absolute returns over the past five years have been dampened due to allocations to international equities which did not keep pace with U.S. equities, and by weakened commodities markets and a stronger U.S. dollar.
 There are times when U.S. markets outperform global markets, and vice versa.
 The recent history has favored U.S. markets over international markets.
-History and relative valuations suggest that a shift towards global markets is in order at some point in the future.
+History and relative valuations suggest that a shift towards global markets is in order at some point in the future, and recently performance across the globe has been more balanced.
 Graphical comparisons of actual and benchmark performance over multiple time periods are accessible in the chart accompanying the link below.